Dynamics of clusters of galaxies with extended $f(\chi)$ gravity: Introduction

+The $f(\chi)$ metric theories are an extension of the $f(R)$ metric gravity, that has been extensively studied as an alternative to DM and DE \citep[see e.g.][]{sotiriou10,DeFelice:2010LRR,capozziello-book,nojiri11}.
+In cosmology, it has been shown that $f(R)$ metric theories can account for the accelerated expansion of the Universe, as well as for an inflationary era, e.g.~for $f(R)=R + \alpha R^2$ \citep{Starobinsky:1980}, where $\alpha$ is a coupling constant.
+Moreover, there are models for unification of DE and inflation, or DE and DM \citep[see e.g.][]{Nojiri:2008,Nojiri:2017}.

+As shown in \citet{carranza12}, an $f(\chi)$ description of gravity can be understood as a particular $F(R,T)$ theory \citep{Harko:2011}, where the gravitational action is an arbitrary function of the Ricci scalar and the trace of the energy-momentum tensor $T$.
+Within the $F(R,T)$ description, \citet{Harko:2011} have shown that, through the choice of suitable $F(T)$ functions, it is possible to obtain arbitrary FLRW universes, and that the model is equivalent to have an effective cosmological constant.
+For the particular $f(\chi)=\chi^{3/2}$ metric theory used here, \citet{carranza12} have shown that the model can fit data of type Ia supernovae with a dust FLRW Universe, showing that the accelerated expansion of the Universe at late times ($\chi\sim1$) could be explained by an extended theory of gravity deviating from GR at cosmological scales.

+In general, both descriptions result in field equations that depend on the mass of the source, except for the particular case $f(\chi)=\chi$, where GR is recovered.
+This scenario presents even more richness than standard $f(R)$ theories, because of the matter-geometry coupling, since it is possible to reconstruct diverse cosmological evolution by choosing different functions of the trace of the stress-energy tensor.
+Further research on the cosmological implications of $f(\chi)$ theories must be done in order to approve or discard models trying to replace the DM, or the DM and the DE of the Universe.

-In the present work, we extend the perturbation analysis up to the fourth order of the theory, in powers of $v/c$, where $v$ is the velocity of the system and $c$ is the speed of light.
-As shown by~\citet{sadeh-lahav2015} and first hypothesized by \citet{wojtak2011}, there exist observational relativistic effects of the velocity of galaxies in the edge of galaxy clusters, showing a difference of the inferred background potential with the galaxy inferred potential.
-With this motivation in mind, we have calculated fourth order relativistic corrections to the $f(\chi)=\chi^{3/2}$ theory \citep{bernal11a,mendoza13}, and show that they can account to fit the observations of 12 Chandra X-ray clusters of galaxies presented by~\citet{vikhlinin06}.
+In the present work, we extend the perturbation analysis developed in \citet{mendoza13} for $f(\chi)=\chi^{3/2}$ in the metric formalism, up to the fourth order of the theory in powers of $v/c$ (where $v$ is the velocity of the components of the system and $c$ is the speed of light), and focus on applications to clusters of galaxies.
+As shown in \citet{sadeh-lahav2015} and first hypothesized in \citet{wojtak2011}, there exist observational relativistic effects of the velocity of galaxies at the edge of galaxy clusters, showing a difference of the inferred background potential with the galaxy's inferred potential.
+With this motivation in mind, we have calculated the fourth order relativistic corrections and shown that they can fit the observations of the dynamical masses of 12 \textit{Chandra} X-ray clusters of galaxies from \citet{vikhlinin06}.